 with nonprofits such as the CPA firm: Wisdom Over Wealth

 However, if you’re a small church and only paying your qualified minister, a simple housing allowance.
 There is no need to pay a payroll service to simply process housing allowance payments.

 Please allow me to veer slightly off subject here and jump on my soapbox.

 I have repeatedly advised small churches to consider that their minister’s compensation should be treated first as housing allowance until it reaches the full (appropriate) amount.

-The CPA I work for, Bill O’Connell, stated it best with these words, “Most bi-vocational (or poorly paid) clergy should not be receiving salary – only housing allowance.
+Bill O’Connell, Wisdom Over Wealth, stated it best with these words, “Most bi-vocational (or poorly paid) clergy should not be receiving salary – only housing allowance.
 Thus some churches may be able to stop running payroll all together – at least until they pay more than the pastors housing allowance.”

 While I’m still up here on my soapbox I might as well add another advisement.
 Pastors should be requesting voluntary federal and state withholding income taxes to avoid quarterly estimated payments.
 According to my boss…it also adds to the amounts available to be refunded under the ACA healthcare program.